johndoe6345789/MetalOS/README.md

 ✅ **Static linking only** - Maximum simplicity
 ✅ **Creative freedom** - Not bound by POSIX or tradition
 ✅ **Precise drivers** - Hardware code follows specs exactly
-- The main app is kionda part of the kernel, but we just put it in a different folder in this repo.
+- The main app is kinda part of the kernel, but we just put it in a different folder in this repo.
 No concept of users, unless it just a feature in the QT6 app, but thats unrelated.

 ## What We Cut